 cdchoice.co.uk

 It is hard to describe our devastation when, on January 2nd 2023, Andrew tragically died.
 The outpouring of grief and tributes from family, friends, students and colleagues was overwhelming.
 After his funeral in a packed St John's Church, Hagley, our daughters Anna and Paula set up a "Year of Remembrance", during which many performances of Andrew's music took place.
-In March 2024, Lee Armstrong chose Movement 1 from Symphony no 2 to perform with his Asklepios Orchestra, in their concert in St Andrew's Church, Barnt Green, Worcestershire.
+In March 2024, Lee Armstrong chose Movement 1 from Symphony No.2 to perform with his Asklepios Orchestra, in their concert in St Andrew's Church, Barnt Green, Worcestershire.
 Lee gave a heartfelt tribute to Andrew at the beginning of the concert, and also dedicated his own arrangement of Listz's Ave Maris Stella to him.
 Anna and I played in the orchestra as Guest Musicians.
 Lee's warmth created a very moving performance of Andrew's music.
 I thanked the players at the end of the rehearsal, and they applauded me!
 I told them Andrew would have been delighted, and I was sure he was there.

 We would love to hear about your experience.
 Please share it here!